pnt1234/CSE881/syllabus-Fall2023.md

 - TA's office hours: Mon 9:10-10:10am, Fri 2:00-3:00pm (room TBD).

 ### Course Description:
 This course will cover the fundamental topics in data mining including classification, clustering, association analysis, and anomaly detection.
-The course is aimed towards graduate students who are interested to do research in data mining, machine learning, and other related disciplines.
+The course is aimed towards graduate students who are interested to do research in artificial intelligence, machine learning, and other related disciplines.
 This is not an introductory course in data mining.
-Students who have no experience in data analysis but who are interested to learn more about the tools and programming aspects for analyzing big data are encouraged to enroll in CSE 482 (big data analysis) instead.
+Students who have no experience in data analysis but who are interested to learn more about the tools and programming techniques 00for analyzing big data are encouraged to enroll in CSE 482 (big data analysis) instead.

-Homework assignments and the class project require programming in Python and Matlab.
-Students who are not familiar with these programming languages are expected to be able to learn them on their own.
-Students are also expected to have some basic knowledge of algorithms and data structures, linear algebra, and probability/statistics.
-If you do not have the background, you should enroll in CSE 840 (Computational Foundations in AI).
+Homework assignments and the class project require programming in Python.
+Students are expected to have some basic knowledge of algorithms and data structures, linear algebra, and probability/statistics.
+If you do not have the mathematical background, you should enroll in CSE 840 (Computational Foundations in AI).

 There is no textbook for the class.
 The materials for the lecture will be adapted from the following recommended books:
 - Introduction to Data Mining (2nd Edition) by Tan, Steinbach, Karpatne, and Kumar, Addison Wesley, 2nd Edition (2018) Sample chapters of the book are available at [here](http://www.cs.umn.edu/~kumar/dmbook).
 - Mining of Massive Datasets by Leskovec, Rajaraman, and Ullman, 2nd Edition, Cambridge University Press (2014), available [here](http://www.mmds.org).

-### Instructional Objectives:
-The primary learning objectives of this course are:
-- To provide students with the mathematical background needed in AI, machine learning, and other related fields.
-- To enable students to have hands-on experience writing programs for manipulating/analyzing data based on the concepts learned in class.

-You will meet the objectives listed above through a combination of the following activities in this course:
-- Attend and participate in the discussion during lecture.
-- Successfully complete the quizzes, homework assignments, exam, and project.

 ### Course Requirements:
 -	Access to [Desire2Learn](https://d2l.msu.edu) (D2L) and [Piazza](https://piazza.com/msu/fall2022/cse840/home).